olle/tolerant-mapper/README.md

 _No problem.
 I can just `mvn install` right?_

 > Yes, that should do it.

+_And how do I actually use it then?_

+> For now, have a look inside the `src/test/java/` directory, look at the test for the `Mapper`-class.
+It describes the general idea, until I get the chance to add some more documentation.
+Ok?

 _Thank you!
 Finally, decoupling and services without the problem of data transfer formats._